WiDSTeam15/Kaggle/README.md

 ## Results & Key Findings

 From our analysis, the type of model best suited for this data set and the problem is the neural network model, achieving 70%+ accuracy.
+The neural network model predicted that 91.78% of the participants making up the test data set are female, and 99.34% have ADHD.
+Among those with ADHD, 91.72% are female.
+With a decently high accuracy, we believe that our model predicts both gender and ADHD diagnosis fairly well.

+## Impact Narrative

+Identifying brain patterns associated with ADHD can enhance research and clinical care by improving diagnostic accuracy, enabling early detection, and guiding personalized treatment strategies- especially for underrepresented groups.
+Machine learning models can help uncover differences in brain activity, connectivity, and structure in individuals with ADHD, leading to objective biomarkers.
+These insights can be used to refine interventions such as medication adjustments and behavioral therapies, ultimately improving patient outcomes and advancing our understanding of ADHD as a neurodevelopmental disorder.

+## Next Steps & Future Improvements

+The primary limitation of our model is the uneven dataset used for both training and testing, which resulted in overfitting and underfitting.
+As a result, the model’s real-world accuracy may be lower than expected.
+A potential improvement would be to further refine the neural network using a larger, more balanced dataset to enhance prediction accuracy and reveal underlying patterns associated with the target variables.

 ## Acknowledgments
 - **WiDS Datathon** organizers and sponsors